nit-ap/nit-ap/joinorg.md

 Choose the template "Invitation to the GitHub Community Organization" and click on Get Started.

 ## ⚡Fill your details.
+Now fill the required details and click on Submit .
+The GitHub action will work and after sometime bot will close your issue with a message to check your mail .

 <p align="center">
   <img align="center" width="500" src="join/submit.jpg" />
 </p>